alindeman/upgradingtorails4/text/02_active_record_and_relation.markdown

 ### Relation#none

-It was previously not possible to reliably return a scope that would select no records, but still allow other scopes to be chained onto it.
-However, Rails 4 introduces the `none` scope to faciliate this!
+It was previously not possible to reliably return a scope that would select no records but still allow other scopes to be chained onto it.
+However, Rails 4 introduces the `none` scope to faciliate this.

-For example, consider an authorization scheme where an unapproved user cannot view any posts:
+Consider an authorization scheme where an unapproved user cannot view any
+posts:

 @@@ ruby
 class Post < ActiveRecord::Base